grpc/grpc-swift/Sources/GRPCCore/Documentation.docc/Articles/Migration-guide.md

 Later you'll remove this function altogether.

-If the generated client is a stored type then add a new computed property returning an instance of it. the body can just call `fatalError()` for now:
+If the generated client is a stored type then add a new computed property returning an instance of it.
+The body can just call `fatalError()` for now:

 ```swift
 var client: Foo_Bar_Baz.Client {